midas-isg/midas-isg.github.io/_posts/2017-2-22-IntelliJ-Review.md

 Veteran developers will appreciate the speed at which IntelliJ can bring up suggestions and save them typing.
 Even if a developer knows the code base very well, it's usually a lot faster to start a line of code, invoke code completion, and scroll down to the code they planned to type.
 As a senior developer I invoke code completion many times a day, not because I need it, but because it allows me to get my work done more quickly.

 ## Feature 4: Analytics
-Another key feature of IntelliJ is the ability to analyize your code and suggest improvements.
+Another key feature of IntelliJ is the ability to analyze your code and suggest improvements.
 Even after over a decade developing in Java, IntelliJ still manages to point out room for improvement in my code.

 I've also noticed that the Analytics tool enables new developers to get a jump on learning to write high quality code right away -- just by looking at the warnings and suggestions provided by this tool.